fae-exe/kamoshigay/README.txt

     *coldExplorer
 		name:Train a cold explorer
-		desc:Gives very heavy coats to a kamoshikas so they can face their fear and explore the wilds in search of capriCoins! cost:100 capriCoins, 1 coldKamoshika
+		desc:Gives very heavy coats to a kamoshikas so they can face their fear and explore the wilds in search of capricoins! cost:100 capriCoins, 1 coldKamoshika
 		tags:job
 		on tick:yield 0.5 capriCoin